Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Introduction

-For the four \textit{Chandra} observations during which the source was not detected, we converted the obtained count-rate upper limits (see Sect.\,\ref{subsec:lightcurve} and Table\,\ref{tab:GROJ1750_Table3}) into flux upper limits using the WEBPIMMS tool assuming a power-law model and the spectral parameters obtained from our first \textit{Chandra} detection (observation with ObsID 16723; see Table\,\ref{tab:GROJ1750_Table5}).
+For the three \textit{Chandra} observations during which the source was not detected, we converted the obtained count-rate upper limits (see Sect\,\ref{subsec:P3_GROJ1750_observations} and Table\,\ref{tab:P3_GROJ1750_log_observations}) into flux upper limits using the WEBPIMMS tool assuming a power-law model and the spectral parameters obtained from our first \textit{Chandra} detection (observation with ObsID 16723; see Table\,\ref{tab:P3_GROJ1750_spectral_results}).
 We only used the power-law model because for this model we had to assume only one unknown parameter, i.e., the photon index, to obtain the flux.
-In the case of the blackbody model, we would have to assume values for two parameters, i.e., the radius of the emission region and its temperature which are strongly inter-dependent) in order to determine the flux upper limits.
+In the case of the blackbody model, we would have to assume values for two parameters, i.e., the radius of the emission region and its temperature (which are strongly inter-dependent) in order to determine the flux upper limits.
 Therefore, any upper limit determined using the blackbody model would be more affected by systematic uncertainties than one obtained using the power-law model.
-After obtaining the flux upper limits, we calculated the luminosity upper limits again assuming 12 and 22~kpc (see Table\,\ref{tab:GROJ1750_Table5} and Fig.\,\ref{fig:GROJ1750_PWL}).
-During ObsID 16725 the obtained luminosity upper limit was roughly consistent with the source luminosities when it was detected.
-However, during the other two observations the upper limits were significantly below the detections showing that the source was fainter during these observations and indicating that the source exhibited considerable variability in quiescence.
+After obtaining the flux upper limits, we calculated the luminosity upper limits again assuming 12 and 22\,kpc (see Table\,\ref{tab:P3_GROJ1750_spectral_results} and Fig.\,\ref{fig:P3_GROJ1750_pwl}).
+The luminosity upper limits during the non-detection observations and the stacked one were significantly below the detection level showing that the source was fainter during these observations and indicating that the system exhibited variability in quiescence.